HemantKumar01/ElectronMediaPlayer/README.md

 4. saving volume to localStorage whenever it is changed

 any change will be APPRECIATED. you can contribute by adding any simple thing from above or anything else to make it best
+## Usage
+clone the code using
+`gh repo clone HemantKumar01/ElectronMediaPlayer` then install electron and other dependencies ,if any, from npm from the folder then run using npm start or adding a script with arguments